-Credit Recovery: Students who have fallen behind their cohort and have failed a core subject may take up to two repeat classes per semester utilizing the Edmentum on-line learning program offered through Academic Success repeat course enrollment.
+Credit Recovery: Students who have fallen behind their cohort and have failed a core subject may be offered the opportunity to take coursework via an online platform.
 In order to give students the opportunity to repeat a failed class during the school year, Southampton High School offers Credit Recovery classes.
 Students may not take new classes through the Credit Recovery Program.